So, you want your script to get made …

-Have a great idea that’s easily “pitchable.”
-I call this “the two line pitch”, the pitch that, should you find yourself in a lift with Harvey Weinstein can trip off your tongue as coolly as a French person shrugs.
+If you want your script to get made, have a great idea that’s easily “pitchable.”
+I call this “the two-line pitch” … The pitch that – should you find yourself in a lift with a producer! – can trip off your tongue as coolly as a French person shrugs.
 The ones where your pitchee knows immediately what kind of film it is and who it’s for.
 Practice it.

 “An Irish village is attacked by bloodsucking aliens; the villagers discover the creatures are allergic to alcohol and the only way to stay alive is to get drunk.”
 (Grabbers)

 “A Muslim discovers he’s adopted and Jewish.”
 (The Infidel)

 2) Choose a Genre and Stick to It!